States, cities running out of rental assistance monies

 New York has spent or committed $2 billion out of $2.4 billion after spending almost only $200 million through August.

 But it also faces a challenge of getting money into the hands of tenants, with nearly $1 billion still held up over missing paper work.
-One big problem is matching the state is having trouble matching applications submitted by tenants with the landlords who own the property.
+One big problem is that the state is having trouble matching applications submitted by tenants with the landlords who own the property.

 Congress has authorized $46.5 billion in emergency rental assistance in a bid to thwart what was expected to be a wave of pandemic-related evictions.